“What should I post on Instagram?”: Social Media content ideas for Artists

 - A side-to-side comparison of how your art has evolved over time.

-- Share your aesthetic: show how one of your art pieces would look in a digital mockup room.
+- Share your aesthetic: show how one of your art pieces would look in a room mockup.

 - A detailed look at a final piece.